- Visits are by appointment only.

 A residential care home registered to provide personal care can help you with things like:

 - eating meals

 - taking your medicine

 If you need nursing care, a nursing home will be more suitable.
-For example, a nursing home might specialise in certain types of disability or health conditions such as dementia.
+For example, a nursing home will specialize in certain types of disability or health conditions such as dementia or complex care needs.

 These types of care homes provide 24-hour nursing care by qualified nurses and healthcare assistants.
 There will always be nursing staff on duty.